 Retaining employees and providing opportunities for improvement in behavior and performance is often in Bonner County's, as well as the employee's, best interest.
-For this reason, progressive discipline should be utilized whenever possible.
-Corrective disciplinary actions may range from a verbal counseling to dismissal.
-When a determination is made that disciplinary action is necessary, the supervisor may issue a verbal warning, written reprimand, or take some other disciplinary action.
-When a determination is made that serious disciplinary action is necessary, the Department Head or Elected Official may impose disciplinary action including suspension without pay, demotion, salary reduction, or termination of employment.
+For this reason, progressive discipline may be utilized.
+Corrective disciplinary actions that will be considered under the progressive discipline model may range from a verbal counseling to dismissal, depending on the circumstances.